Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/MethodProviders.md

 ## User methods

-- `getUserIdByUserName`: Returns the Orchard Core user ID by its username.
+- `getUserIdByUserName`: Returns the Orchard Core user ID by its user name.